Disco Montego

-Disco Montego (earlier known as Kaylan) was an Australian R&B and dance music trio.
+Disco Montego (earlier known as Kaylan) were an Australian R&B and dance music trio.
 The Dowlut brothers Dennis and Darren, together with Tony Vass formed Kaylan in Melbourne in 1995.
 They released an R&B album No Commandments in 2000, which reached No. 23 in Australia and spawned three top 50 singles.
 In May 2001, they became the studio based group Disco Montego, and released further singles followed by Disco Montego in September 2002.
 Their production work included remixing Mariah Carey's "Boy (I Need You)" in 2004.

 The trio's music career was cut short when Darren died of cancer on 5 August 2005, six weeks after being diagnosed with a chest tumour.
 In 2010, Dennis Dowlut revived the Disco Montego name with Michael Abdul and released "Hearts on Fire" to celebrate the FIFA World Cup.
 In 2010, Dennis Dowlut's new band, Electric Empire, released their album independently.
 Electric Empire have sold over 30,000 copies of their debut album worldwide, with releases in the UK, Japan and France.